bingeboy/vim101/regex.md

 #Regex

 Vim has an expression engine build into it.
-This allows to do things with Math
+TODO:Expand on this and provide more examples. - JPM

 Convert tabs to spaces